Counseling and Guidance

 Fees: Counseling with interns is free and assists the interns in developing the necessary in-practice skills for their degree.
 Individuals who have completed their coursework and internship as pastoral counselors charge for their services on a sliding scale or as they desire.

-Availability: If you are currently requiring some help with difficulties, you are encouraged to contact the spiritual counselor via email or call the PLC office at 559-246-2132 for referral.
+Availability: If you are currently requiring some help with difficulties, you are encouraged to contact the spiritual counselor via email or call the PLC office at 559-246-2132.